Mawuaz/sql_retail_sales_p1/README.md

 SELECT * FROM retail_sales
 WHERE
-    sale_date IS NULL OR sale_time IS NULL OR customer_id IS NULL OR gender IS NULL OR age IS NULL OR category IS NULL OR quantity IS NULL OR price_per_unit IS NULL OR cogs IS NULL;
+			transactions_id	IS NULL
+			OR
+			sale_date IS NULL
+			OR
+			sale_time IS NULL
+			OR
+			gender IS NULL
+			OR
+			category IS NULL
+			OR
+			quantiy	IS NULL
+			OR
+			cogs IS NULL
+			OR
+			total_sale IS NULL

+-- DELETION OF RECORD

 DELETE FROM retail_sales
 WHERE
-    sale_date IS NULL OR sale_time IS NULL OR customer_id IS NULL OR gender IS NULL OR age IS NULL OR category IS NULL OR quantity IS NULL OR price_per_unit IS NULL OR cogs IS NULL;
+			transactions_id	IS NULL
+			OR
+			sale_date IS NULL
+			OR
+			sale_time IS NULL
+			OR
+			gender IS NULL
+			OR
+			category IS NULL
+			OR
+			quantiy	IS NULL
+			OR
+			cogs IS NULL
+			OR
+			total_sale IS NULL
 ```

 ### 3. Data Analysis & Findings